 Lightly flour the inside of a 1/2 cup measuring cup and gently pack dough into it; invert and tap out onto parchment covered baking sheet (may need to run a knife around the circumference of the cup to loosen the dough)

 Repeat to form 8 biscuits (dough will make exactly 8 biscuits)

 Bake 20 minutes, or until lightly golden; transfer to a rack to cool (bake 24 minutes for golden crunchy biscuits)

-Slice each biscuit in half gently when cool with a very sharp or serrated knife, as they are crumbly and somewhat fragile; reheat at 400 F for 5-10 minutes just before serving
+Slice each biscuit in half gently when cool with a very sharp or serrated knife, as they are crumbly and somewhat fragile; reheat at 400 F for 5-10 minutes just before serving (slice first, when cold)

 Preparing the Cream:

 Weigh remaining cream and 2 tablespoons sugar with vanilla into TM bowl; insert butterfly whisk and whip for 3-5 minutes at speed 3.5 until soft peaks form

 Refrigerate until ready to serve

 Layer bottom half of each biscuit with 1/4 cup strawberries; top with a generous dollop of cream